 - 1/2-1 cup blueberries to taste**

-- Our keto bagels use the focaccia methodology (albeit different ratios), but do check out the video below for deets 'n tricks!
+- My keto bagels use the focaccia methodology (albeit different ratios), but do check out the video below for deets 'n tricks on keto yeast breads!

 - Mix your flours while the yeast is proofing.
 Add almond flour, psyllium husk (or flaxseed meal), whey protein isolate (or more almond flour), erythritol, xanthan gum, baking powder, cinnamon and salt to a medium bowl and whisk until thoroughly mixed.
 Set aside.